-According to dermatologist Dr. Howard Rubin, of Rubin Dermatology in Dallas, Texas, wearing the right protective clothing and gear while spending long periods of time outdoors is essential.
+According to dermatologist Dr. Howard Rubin, of U.S. Dermatology Partners Dallas Hillcrest in Dallas, Texas, wearing the right protective clothing and gear while spending long periods of time outdoors is essential.
 Dr. Rubin said, “Even though it’s likely to be hot outdoors during the summertime, wearing long sleeves and pants dramatically reduces the amount of skin exposed to the sun’s damaging rays.
 Choose light layers of reflective fabric to protect your skin.
 Hats and gloves can also go a long way toward cutting down on sun exposure.
 The nape of the neck is one area that many people don’t think about, but if you’re bending or stretching while outdoors, you are likely exposing this area frequently.
 Wear a hat with a flap or collared shirt to keep the nape of your neck covered.”

 3 – Protect Your Eyes

 Many people forget to protect their eyes from sun exposure, but actually, the eyes are at risk for a serious form of cancer, ocular melanoma.
 Like melanoma of the skin, this aggressive form of cancer has serious associated health risks.
 In order to protect your eyes, be sure to wear sunglasses or wide-brimmed hats when you’re outdoors.